Welcome to Part 4 of a multiple part series on exploring Resin.

 Now let’s take a look at what is up next!

 PART 4 – EXPLORING NEW TECHNIQUES WITH RESIN

 I love the look of natural stones and attempted to create a look that was similar.
 There were a couple steps to create this look, but each piece is a work of art.

 Here is a quick and brief explanation of what I did to create this look:

 - Clean Nunn Design Bezels with rubbing alcohol.

-- Mix a batch of White Crystal Clay and press it down into the base of the clean bezel.
+- Mix a batch of White Epoxy Clay and press it down into the base of the clean bezel.

-- Using your finger tips, press into the Crystal Clay some gold and silver Mica Flakes.
+- Using your finger tips, press into the Epoxy Clay some gold and silver Mica Flakes.

 - Mix a batch of Nunn Design 2-Part Resin.

 - Add a wee bit of White Castin’ Craft Opaque Pigment into the resin and stir until fully blended.
 You want the resin to be tinted just slightly, so you can see the Mica Flakes underneath.

 - Drizzle over the top of the Epoxy Clay and Mica Flakes the colorized white resin.
 With a toothpick, go along the edge of the bezel where the Epoxy Clay is in contact with the resin.
 This is typically where air bubbles will lurk, so by agitating the resin, you will dislodge them.
 Continue to add the colorized resin until it is either flushed level to the top edge of the bezel, or fully domes.